return-of-modding/ReturnOfModding/README.md

 If you'd like to integrate Return Of Modding into your mod manager, here are the specifications:

-Return Of Modding is injected into the game process using DLL hijacking (more precisely, it hijacks the Windows dynamic linked library `version.dll`), which is the same technique used by other bootstrappers such as [UnityDoorstop] (https://github.com/NeighTools/UnityDoorstop).
+Return Of Modding is injected into the game process using DLL hijacking (more precisely, it hijacks the Windows dynamic linked library `version.dll`), which is the same technique used by other bootstrappers such as [UnityDoorstop](https://github.com/NeighTools/UnityDoorstop).

 The root folder used by Return Of Modding (which will then be used to load mods from this folder) can be defined in several ways: